defenseunicorns/leapfrogai/tests/README.md

 If running everything via Docker containers or in a local Python environment, then ensure they are accessible based on the test configurations in each testing target's sub-directory.

-Please see the [Makefile](./Makefile) for more details.
+Please see the [Makefile](./Makefile) for more details on turning tests on/off and for setting test parameters like the default model to use.
 Below is a quick synopsis of the available Make targets that are **run from the root of the entire repository**:

 ```bash
 # Install the python dependencies